 These hurt and rejected inner parts are very vulnerable and if they are not brought forward into the light of consciousness with care and maturity they can flood us with uncomfortable feelings and memories.
 They are also in danger of looking for love in unhealthy ways.
 They tend to want to look to redeem their inner pain in same kinds of unhealthy situations that hurt them in the first place.
 These hurt and exiled parts of self will seek love, acceptance, and protection from the very types of people that cannot give it to them.
 This sets up a hopeless and repeating pattern of both inner and outer rejection.

-Many people mistakenly think that their manager sub-personalities are their Authentic Selves as they can often be quite highly functioning and even inspiring at times.
+Many people mistakenly think that their manager sub-personalities are their Authentic Selves, as "managers" can often be quite highly functioning, and even inspiring at times.
 Managers however, live in constant fear and dread of the escape of the exiles.
 It is important to note that manager parts of self do not accept all parts of the self like the Authentic self does.
 Managers try to control life in such a way as to avoid any person or situation that might trigger the pain of the past.
-This control and repression can often look very noble, spiritual, creative, and highly achieving.
-Highly functioning manager selves can fill our lives with edifying and creative activities that in the end feel empty, because they are done from avoidance, instead of self-acceptance.
+This control and repression can sometimes look very noble, spiritual, creative, and highly achieving.
+Highly functioning manager selves can fill our lives with edifying and creative activities that in the end feel empty, because they are done from avoidance of and compensation for past pain, instead of self-acceptance.

 Managers can be highly functioning and efficient in the world.
 They can accomplish great things - but in an unbalanced way - that is out of touch with the Authentic Self.
-Managers in contrast are a forced and extreme role that polarizes away from inner pain and inner self-rejection.
+Managers in contrast to the True Self are a forced and extreme role that polarizes away from inner pain.
 Managers must expend enormous amounts of energy to keep the repressed need, hurt, fear, and painful memories and sensations buried.
 From this managerial place we strive, control, try to be a perfectionist, or to gain approval, or we live in a rigid denial of what is arising within.

 Managers must sacrifice themselves for the internal system and they can rarely relax.
 The more competent these managerial parts become, the more the internal system relies on them and the more the Authentic Self is denied.
 Most often from a managerial part we can feel lonely, overwhelmed, and exhausted.
 Like the exiles, our managers need love, balance, nurturance, fun, acceptance, care and rest.
 These managers - only being a part of self - come to believe that everything depends on them.
 The more they accomplish the less they believe in - or are willing listen to - the wisdom of the Core/Authentic Self.

-When our managers become overwhelmed and exhausted with all their responsibilities, the exiles can become activated and can threaten to take over our internal psychological system.
-When the exiles take over we can be uncontrollably flooded with difficult feelings.
+When our managers become overwhelmed and exhausted with all their responsibilities, the exiles can become activated, and can threaten to take over our internal psychological system.
+When the exiles take over, we can be uncontrollably flooded with difficult feelings.
 The emergency firefighters will then swoop in to help us dissociate, or to douse the dreaded exiled feelings, with little regard for their consequences.
-The techniques that the firefighter uses, include extreme and numbing activities such as self-mutilation, binge eating, drug or alcohol abuse, or excessive eating or sexual activity.
-The aim of your firefighter part of self is to engage in any dissociative, distracting, or self-serving activity that will take you out of your intense emotional pain.
+The techniques that the firefighter uses, include extreme and numbing activities such as self-mutilation, binge eating, drug or alcohol abuse, excessive eating or sexual activity, or other extreme forms of dissociation.
+The aim of our firefighter parts of self is to engage in any dissociative, distracting, or self-serving activity that will take us out of our intense emotional pain.

 Restoring Balance, Harmony, and Leadership

 Our psychological system already has everything encoded within itself to heal.
-Even the most conflicted inner internal psychological system can heal itself if the process of listening to all sides of your inner world is honored.
-When your Authentic Self takes It's true seat of leadership you will likely enjoy the process of seeing and expressing the creative multiplicity of yourself.
-Through inner self-acceptance, the gifts and strengths that you buried along with your pain are finally able to come to the forefront for expression in your daily life.
+Even the most conflicted inner internal psychological system can heal itself - if the process of listening to all perspectives of our inner world is honored.
+When our Authentic Self takes its true seat of leadership we will enjoy the process of seeing and expressing the creative multiplicity of ourselves.
+It is a relief and a joy to creatively explore and sort out the map of our psyche.
+Through inner self-acceptance, the gifts and strengths that we buried along with our pain are finally able to come to the forefront for expression in our daily life.

-It is profoundly relieving to discover firsthand that all parts of yourself want to harmonize and contribute to your best life.
-Every part of us has a valuable role to play and each part will eagerly leave their extreme roles given the love, self-acceptance, and inner nurturing that you can provide from your Core Self.
+It is profoundly relieving to discover firsthand that all parts of ourselves want to harmonize and contribute to our best life.
+Every part of us has a valuable role to play and each part will eagerly leave their extreme roles given the love, self-acceptance, and inner nurturing that we can provide through our Core/Authentic Self.

-It is most helpful however, to do this inner work when you are not living in a dangerous or triggering environment.
+It is most helpful however, to do this inner work when we are not living in a dangerous or triggering outer environment.
 Parts will have a hard time leaving their roles when they are continually be activated by other people.
-Often it is important to find a quiet time away from the stresses of your life to explore your inner parts.
+Often it is important to find a quiet time away from the stresses of life to explore the inner parts of our psyche.